jakemeout/KickApp/README.md

 Signup and try out the app here: [KickApp](https://kicksterapp.herokuapp.com/)

 # The Stack
-This application utilizes Ruby, Ruby on Rails, JavaScriptReact, Redux, Baseweb
+This application utilizes Ruby, Ruby on Rails, JavaScript, React, Redux, Baseweb

 # Local Setup Guide
 NOTE: If you do not have postgresql installed, please install it with homebrew https://www.postgresql.org/download/macosx/.
 Another resource to summarize this installation is here https://flaviocopes.com/postgres-how-to-install/.